-Disposition of timber.- For estates of decedents dying after December 31, 1981, if the executor made a qualified woodlands election (section 2032A(e)(13)(A)), the disposition or severing of timber from the woodland is a disposition of a portion of the interest in the property.
+Disposition of timber.
+If the executor made a qualified woodlands election (section 2032A(e)(13)(A)), the disposition or severing of timber from the woodland is a disposition of a portion of the interest in the property.
 The disposition of a right to sever is treated as a disposition of the standing timber.